jsa4000/Observable-Distributed-System/kubernetes/deployments/spring-boot-microservices/README.md

 # Restart all the pods
 kubectl get pods -n micro -o=name | xargs kubectl delete -n micro

+# Restart all the pods using '--all' flag
+kubectl delete -n micro deployment --all

+## [RECOMMENDED] Restart all the pods using rollout strategy
+kubectl rollout -n micro restart deployment

 # Wait until all the pods are Running
 kubectl get pods -n micro -w